Presenter/s: Michael Thai

 Symposium Session: 2022 - 02 Big Challenges Need Adaptive Management

-Topics covered: floodplain, hydraulics, lessons learned, modeling, monitoring, riparian, risk, sediment transport, stream, and wood
+Topics covered: adaptive management and monitoring, floodplain, hydraulics, lessons learned, modeling, riparian, risk and resilience, sediment transport, stream, and wood

 The unpredictable dynamism of the riverine environment makes it challenging for restoration professionals to decide which actions should be incorporated into a restoration project.
 In King County, design teams encounter this challenge at an enhanced level due to increased floodplain development and constraints on local river basins – staff strive to figure out how much action is needed to release sites from severely degraded conditions, while also managing risk to adjacent property and infrastructure.
 Over a decade of effectiveness monitoring at levee removal sites suggests restoration actions have varied from just the right amount to too little or occasionally too much action taken.
 Located in a reach of the Cedar River that had been locked in place since the 1930’s, the Rainbow Bend project is an example of evaluating and responding “just right” to the common problem of how to restore in a cost-effective manner.
 The project consisted of a levee removal, pilot channel excavation, and floodplain wood placement in 2013.
 These simple actions allowed natural processes to transform the site into one of the highest quality areas for salmon rearing and spawning within the basin.